A Letter from Mark Salzberg

 Another affiliate of NGC, Numismatic Conservation Services (NCS), continues to be the world leader in the professional conservation of coins, tokens and medals.
 NCS has now handled nearly 1.3 million coins with a total declared value of nearly $1.5 billion.
 NCS pioneered the art of professional numismatic conservation and later this year it will begin to offer on-site conservation services in Asia.

-To better reach collectors and dealers around the world, the Certified Collectibles Group opened an office in Hong Kong in January.
-CCG now has offices in Sarasota, Florida; Zurich, Switzerland; Munich, Germany; Hong Kong; Shanghai and Guangzhou, China; Singapore; and Seoul, Korea.
-Since 2010 we have performed on-site grading and encapsulation services throughout China and in Hong Kong.
+To better reach collectors and dealers around the world, the Certified Collectibles Group opened an office in Hong Kong, China in January.
+CCG now has offices in Sarasota, Florida; Zurich, Switzerland; Munich, Germany; Hong Kong, China; Shanghai and Guangzhou, China; Singapore; and Seoul, Korea.
+Since 2010 we have performed on-site grading and encapsulation services throughout China and in Hong Kong, China.

 We have also provided support for the growing market for NGC, NCS and PMG with robust new online resources.
 In October 2014, we released an entirely reimagined version of the NGC Registry in English and Chinese for the Asian market.
 Designed to look and work great on smartphones, tablets and desktops, this new NGC Registry will be made available to all visitors from around the world later this year.